 Many older adults think that there’s no point in protecting themselves since the damage has been done, but it’s never too late to help prevent further damage and lower your skin cancer risk.
 Read about The Skin Cancer Foundation’s tips for helping seniors stay sun-safe, below:

-- Distribute brochures and display posters from our Health Fair Kit in senior center common areas like lobbies, dining rooms, gyms, and restrooms to promote sun safety.
+- Distribute brochures and display posters from our store in senior center common areas like lobbies, dining rooms, gyms, and restrooms to promote sun safety.

 - Use an event like Senior Citizens’ Week as an opportunity for educating older adults about sun-safe behaviors.